Alalu: Mythology

-Wilfred G. Lambert proposes that a hitherto unknown Mesopotamian myth about confrontation between Alala and Anu existed and inspired the Hurro-Hittite tradition regarding their conflict.
-According to Christopher Metcalf, the motif of a cupbearer rising to the position of a ruler is likely Mesopotamian in origin, and appears in a legend about the historical Sargon's struggle against the king Ur-Zababa as well.

-While it is often assumed that Alalu was the father of Anu, similar to his Mesopotamian counterpart, newer scholarship proposes that two lineages of gods appear in the prologue of the Kumarbi myth, and therefore that Alalu and Anu should not be regarded as father and son.
-Gary Beckman notes that the two lines were seemingly only united with the birth of the new generation of gods (Teshub, Tashmishu and others), a result of Kumarbi's castration of Anu, which resulted in a "burden," Anu's seed, being placed inside him.
+While it is sometimes assumed that Alalu was the father of Anu, similar to his Mesopotamian counterpart, newer scholarship proposes that two lineages of gods appear in the prologue of the Kumarbi Cycle, and therefore that Alalu and Anu should not be regarded as father and son.
+Gary Beckman notes that the two lines were seemingly only united with the birth of the new generation of gods (Teshub, Tashmishu and others), a result of Kumarbi's castration of Anu, which resulted in a "burden", Anu's seed, being placed inside him.
 The process is poetically compared to production of bronze from tin and copper.

-Like the other primeval gods, Alalu could serve as a divine witness of international treaties, one example being that between Hittite king Muwatalli II and Alaksandu.

 Alalu's pair among the primeval deities, who usually appear in fixed groups of two or three, was Amizzadu, also spelled Amezzadu.
 Mary R. Bachvarova identifies this deity as his wife.
-She is mentioned alongside an unknown deity in the role of parents of another, also unidentified, figure in the Song of Emergence, followed by the parents of Ishara.
+She is mentioned alongside an unknown deity in the role of parents of another, also unidentified, figure in the Song of Emergence, followed by the parents of Išḫara.
 According to Mary R. Bachvarova, she's also mentioned in an unknown context by Kumarbi in the Song of Ḫedammu right after he calls himself the son of Alalu.

-Only two ritual texts, one purely Hurrian and one Hurro-Hittite, mention Alalu, in both cases among the primeval gods.

-Alalu in Emar

-A deity bearing the name Alal or Alalu is also attested in documents from Emar.
-Alfonso Archi notes that he was associated with Amaza, who he identifies with the Hurrian primordial deity Amizzadu, but that the rituals pertaining to him were written in Akkadian.
-Gary Beckman assumes that he instead should be considered a Mesopotamian deity, and that Amaza had local Syrian, rather than Hurrian, origin.

-In Emar Alalu had a temple and priests, and appears in theophoric names as well.
-Alfonso Archi proposes that he was an underworld deity.
+Volkert Haas suggests that Amezzadu and Belili might have been considered analogous to each other.
+However, Gernot Wilhelm argues that Amizzadu was male, like all other Hurrian primeval deities who did not originate in Mesopotamia.